Strangemother/Virtual-Operating-Layer/docs/fs/File System.md

 ## Naming

 The new patterns and protocols for the VOL FS reside within the concept of natural rock and earth.
-The field of Pedology defines an Aggregate as a mass of mineraloid particles or rock particles.
+The field of Pedology (_lolz erm..._) defines an Aggregate as a mass of mineraloid particles or rock particles.
 The whole analogy provides a firm similarity of how VOL will work with a resulting unit.

 The end-user exists within an session ecosystem bound upon on layer of smaller segments of usable units.
 As each unit needs other aspects of a VOL, its particulate structure wouldn't work without a union of homogeneous parts.